 \section{Introduction}

-Sliding-mode controllers (SMC) are efficient tools for disturbance rejection\cite{shtessel2014}.
-The main disadvantage of SMC is the presence of the so-called chattering effect due to the discontinuity used in the controller, see e.g. \cite{boiko2003},\cite{boiko2005},\cite{shtessel2014}.
-Continuous higher order sliding mode (CHOSM) algorithms (see \cite{levant1993sliding},\cite{zamora2013control},\cite{moreno2016}, \cite{kamal2016},\cite{laghrouche2017},\cite{cruz2019},\cite{mercado2020}, \cite{moreno2020},\cite{perez2021}) are a class of homogeneous sliding mode controllers capable to compensate Lipschitz uncertainties and/or perturbations theoretically exactly, and generating a continuous control signal, instead of a discontinuous one.
-These algorithms consist of a static homogeneous finite-time controller for the nominal model of the system and a discontinuous integral action, aimed at estimating and compensating the uncertainties and perturbations.
-CHOSM controllers are an extension of the (classical) super-twisting algorithm \cite{levant1993sliding}, ensuring for the systems with relative degree $r,$ the finite-time convergence to the $(r + 1)$-th sliding-mode set, by using only information on the sliding output and its derivatives up to the order $(r-1).$ The homogeneity weight of output variables in the CHOSM controllers is $r+1$, cf. \cite{moreno2016},\cite{cruz2019},\cite{mercado2020},\cite{moreno2020}, and it ensures, correspondingly, the chattering amplitude of the order $r+1$ \cite{levant2010}.
+Sliding-mode controllers (SMC) are especially efficient for disturbance rejection\cite{shtessel2014}.
+The main disadvantage of SMC is the presence of the so-called chattering effect due to the discontinuity used in a control law, see e.g. \cite{boiko2003},\cite{boiko2005},\cite{shtessel2014}.
+Continuous higher order sliding mode (CHOSM) algorithms, see e.g. \cite{levant1993sliding},\cite{zamora2013control},\cite{moreno2016}, \cite{kamal2016},\cite{laghrouche2017},\cite{cruz2019},\cite{mercado2020}, \cite{moreno2020},\cite{perez2021}, are a class of homogeneous sliding mode controllers capable to compensate Lipschitz uncertainties and perturbations theoretically exactly, and generating a continuous control signal instead of a discontinuous one.
+These algorithms consist of a static homogeneous finite-time controller for the nominal model of the system and a discontinuous integral action, aimed at estimating and compensating for the uncertainties and perturbations.
+CHOSM controllers can be seen as an extension of the (classical) super-twisting algorithm (STA) \cite{levant1993sliding}, ensuring the finite-time convergence to the $(r + 1)$-th sliding-mode set for systems with a relative degree $r$.
+CHOSM controllers are using only information on the sliding output and its derivatives up to the order $(r-1).$ The homogeneity weight of the output variables in the CHOSM controllers is $r+1$, cf. \cite{moreno2016},\cite{cruz2019},\cite{mercado2020},\cite{moreno2020}, and it results, correspondingly, in a chattering amplitude of the order $r+1$ \cite{levant2010}.